leighton075/075-bot/README.md

 - Fix inventory value api response error
 - Add embeds to anything that needs to look pretty
 - Gambling
-- Some other ai stuff
+- Update Spotify api to more stable version

 ## Disclaimer